Aftercare advice Garden Beauty

 - Water thoroughly.

-It will take your new plant a while to grow its roots into the soil and become self sufficient, during this period of establishment it is important to keep it well watered.
-Dependent upon the time of year you may need to water a plant for several months to give the roots time to form their own water collecting network in the soil and encourage a strong root system.
+It will take your new plant a while to grow its roots into the soil and become self-sufficient, during this period of establishment it is important to keep it well watered.
+Depending on the time of year, you may need to water a plant for several months to give the roots time to form their own water collecting network in the soil and encourage a strong root system.
 If the weather is wet enough, please cut out on your waterings.
 Always make sure you don’t overwater your plants.